 System events are recorded in the memory of the AP.
 The logged information is useful for troubleshooting purposes.
 The system events are divided into several categories, and you can select which categories of events to log.
+See Section 3.6.2.2 for more information.

-3.2.4 Link Monitor
+3.2.4.
+Link Monitor